VoltCyclone/pcileechfwgenerator-site/docs/development.md

 # 🛠️ Development Guide

-The code needs to run on linux but can be developed anywhere with a python vers >3.9
+The code needs to run on Linux but can be developed anywhere with Python version >= 3.11

 ```bash
 # Clone repository